Photo by me from my archive.

 The second I realized that I had the power to decide how I wanted to see the world, that I did not have to participate in the stories I heard around me any more and could just be, be me, I started to live freely and joyfully.

-Not in a day, change takes time and to overcome beliefs and stories one has to take the time to look at them, but the more I did, the lighter things became.
+To overcome old beliefs and stories one has to take the time to look at them, and the more I did, the lighter things became.
+The same will be true for you.

-For the first time I didn’t feel fenced in any more, like I had to try to fit in, like I had to be a certain way to be accepted, to do or have certain things to be worthy.
+For the first time I didn’t feel fenced in, blocked, limited any more, like I had to try to fit in, like I had to be a certain way to be accepted, to do or have certain things to be worthy.

 Life instantly became so overwhelmingly beautiful.

-I changed my mindset, overcame and am still constantly overcoming learned limitations and it’s so wonderful to be able to share this with other people and to teach them, maybe you too, how to do the same.
+I changed my mindset, overcame and am still constantly overcoming learned limitations and it’s so wonderful to be able to share this with other people and to show them how to do this.

 I support people to first build the resilience to cope and feel powerful and hopeful, to adjust to the ever-changing world and then, to even go beyond that, and liberate themselves more and more.